aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ﻿---
-title: Working with Charts – Aspose.Words for .NET
+title: Working with Charts in C#
 articleTitle: Working with Charts
 linktitle: Working with Charts
 description: "Introduction to Chart feature, how to create and manipulate charts using Aspose.Words for .Net."